Diamondbacks’ Leake becomes first player to opt out in 2020

 “It definitely impacts us,” Hazen said.
 “Certainly, he’s a good major league starting pitcher.
 To what extent it’s going to impact us, it’s hard to say.
 I think I would probably have a different answer if it was over 162 (games) as opposed to if it was over 60.”

 Major League Baseball is allowing players with preexisting medical conditions or compromised immune systems to opt out of the 2020 season, but Hazen would not elaborate whether Leake falls under that category.
+Leake was due $5,555,556 as the prorated share of his $15 million salary.

 The Diamondbacks also will be without two international prospects due to travel issues during the pandemic: outfielder Kristian Robinson of the Bahamas and Brazilian right-hander Bo Takahashi.